 Gravity Rise

-Setting up the saw couldn’t be easier, thanks to the unique gravity rise feature.
-It means that you spend less time grappling with your saw and more time earning money on the job.
+Setting up the saw is very simple thanks to its unique gravity rise feature.
+This means you will spend far less time setting it up and taking it down and have more time to work on your task.

 Trusted Brand